Fine Art and Design Library

 Artists' Books Online | "Artists' Books Online is designed to promote critical engagement with artists books and to provide access to a digital repository of metadata, scans, and commentary"

 Boekie Woekie (Amsterdam) | "Since it first was launched in the year 2000, this web site has remained basically the same.
 We just added to or took off it, or renewed where and when necessary"

 Book Arts at the Centre for Fine Print Research, UK | "Artists' books have emerged as an energetic contemporary artform over the last forty years" | Newsletter

 Book Works (London) | "Established in 1984, Book Works is an art commissioning organisation specialising in artists' books, spoken word and printed matter"

 Printed Matter (New York) | "Printed Matter is the world''s largest non-profit organization dedicated to the promotion of publications made by artists"

 Electronic resources and databases

 The University of Bergen Library (UBB) provide access to exhaustive electronic resources.
-The most current for Fine Art and Design can be found in Oria (category: Fine Art and Design).
+The most current for fine art and design can be found in Oria (category: Fine art, music and design).

-Through Oria you can find high quality journals that UBB subscribes to only in electronic format.
+Through Oria you can look up high quality journals in electronic format.
 For instance:

 Leonardo | "Leonardo, founded in 1968, has become an international channel of communication for artists who use science and developing technologies in their work" | Leonardo Music Journal | "The companion annual journal, Leonardo Music Journal (LMJ) features the latest in music, multimedia art, sound science and technology"